March 2020 Update

 Brisbane Metro ($1 billion)

-The Brisbane Metro is also making headway in terms of construction of a new Metro depot facility at School road, Rochedale.
+The Brisbane Metro is also making headway in terms of preparing for the construction of a new Metro depot facility at School Road, Rochedale.
 This facility will provide storage and maintenance of the new electric Metro vehicle fleet, charging infrastructure and staff facilities.

-Trials for testing Brisbane’s Metro pilot vehicle is expected to happen this year with the preferred tender involving Brisbane -based supplier Volgren and world-leading electric-vehicle producer HESS to deliver 60 vehicles for the Brisbane Metro.
+Trials for testing an initial pilot vehicle is expected to happen this year with the preferred tender involving Brisbane-based supplier Volgren, and world-leading electric-vehicle producer HESS, to deliver 60 vehicles for the Brisbane Metro.

 About Brisbane Metro